Revised: March 1, 2024

-- Acceptable photo ID if you are an Away Student or testing at a school you don't regularly attend.
-(Digital SAT Suite ID requirements are on the College Board website at satsuite.collegeboard.org/digital/what-to-bring-do/id-requirements.)
+- Acceptable photo ID if you are an Away Student (defined below) or testing at a school you don't regularly attend.
+(Digital PSAT 10 ID requirements are on the College Board website at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/what-to-bring.)

 - Fully charged Testing Device with the Exam App installed.

 - Acceptable Calculator (defined below) if you choose not to use the built-in Desmos calculator in the Exam App.

 - Pen or pencil for scratch work (does not have to be a No. 2 pencil).

 - You may also bring the following items on test day (as listed on the College Board website at satsuite.collegeboard.org/psat-10/taking-the-test/what-to-bring-leave/what-to-bring) unless your school prohibits these items: